rigaya/NVEnc/NVEncC_Options.en.md

 This is useful to improve image quality, allowing adaptive insertion of I and B frames.

 ### --lookahead-level &lt;int&gt; [HEVC]
 Set level of lookahead, higher level may improve quality at the expense of performance.
-(0 - 3, default = auto)
+(0 - 3, default = 0)

 ### --tune &lt;string&gt;
 Set tuning info.
 Will be changed automatically if ```--lossless```, ```--lowlatecy``` is used.